 - Succinylated or modified fluid gelatins.

-These types of IV fluids are used to treat hypokalemia, volume preload before anesthesia.
+These types of IV fluids are used to treat hypokalemia, volume preload before anaesthesia.

 For extensive information on colloids, refer here.